 Speaking about storage, even without a current source the old Gold Caps were completely unsuitable to power the 1W Luxeon, because due to their high series resistance they couldn't deliver any current remotely near to 350mA.
 The only real options were to use either rechargeable batteries, or even more powerful capacitors.
 Rechargeable batteries would need yet another extra circuit to properly charge them, therefore my preference still went to capacitors.
 Those proved to exist in the form of ‘supercapacitors’ or ‘ultracapacitors,’ that had started to become affordable and available to the general public at that time.
 These are a kind of intermediate between a battery and a capacitor.
 They were pretty expensive as well, but since I was already shelving enough money on state-of-the-art LEDs, I didn't really care.
 I was determined to have a full solid state bike light while everyone else was still pedaling electrons through their tungsten wires.

 Bringing everything together, the strategy was as follows.
 As a first stage I would again use a bridge rectifier followed by a Zener and capacitor.
-The difference is that I would now use my own bridge rectifier built from the highest efficiency Shottky diodes I could find to reduce the voltage drop from the ±1V that many prebuilt rectifiers often have, to about 0.3V.
+The difference is that I would now use my own full bridge rectifier built from the highest efficiency Shottky diodes I could find to reduce the voltage drop from the ±1V that many prebuilt rectifiers often have, to about 0.3V.
 Next, the troublesome parallel Zeners now became two 5.6V Zeners in series to get a total Zener voltage of 11.2V.
 Plus, now the two diodes properly share the load, which will be much smaller anyway because the dynamo will not easily reach 11.2V.
 Finally, the ridiculously large capacitor became a reasonably sized electrolytic capacitor.
 The only function of this first stage is to provide a rough unstable DC voltage for the following stages.